Walery Antoni Wróblewski

-Biography

 Early life

-Born in to an impoverished noble family, his father Antoni worked as a forester.
+Walery Antoni Wróblewski was born in Żołudek (present day Zhaludok, Belarus) to an impoverished szlachta family.
+His father Antoni worked as a forester.

-During his studies, he participated in the student movement, was a member of an illegal revolutionary circle led by the Polish revolutionary democrats such as Zygmunt Sierakowski and Jarosław Dąbrowski.
+During his studies, he participated in the student movement, was a member of an illegal revolutionary circle led by Polish revolutionary democrats such as Zygmunt Sierakowski and Jarosław Dąbrowski.

 He was sent to work for the position of the deputy head of the forestry school in Sokółka, and in 1861 he became the head of the school and was appointed a second lieutenant.
 He actively participated in the creation of an illegal revolutionary organization in the Grodno region and carried on propaganda among school students.
 Together with Konstanty Kalinowski he worked on distributing of the illegal newspaper Mużyckaja prauda.

 January Uprising

 After the outbreak of the January Uprising, from April 1863 he became a deputy general and head of the armed forces of the Augustów and Grodno as a supporter of the Reds.

 He had the rank of brigadier general and was the commander-in-chief of all the insurgent formations of the Grodno province.
 His skillful leadership of the rebels in the area entrusted to him made it possible to maintain an active partisan war against the Russian troops for much longer than in many other regions of the North-Western Territory covered by the uprising.
 However, after the final defeat of the rebellion in the Grodno region, he fled to Warsaw.

 In Warsaw, the recently inaugurated dictator Romuald Traugutt appointed Wróblewski as commissar of the Lublin and Podlaskie and set him the task of reviving the insurgent movement that was fading there.
 However, in December 1863, when crossing with a horse detachment next to a river in the Kotsk region near the village of Ustinov, the group was attacked by a Cossack detachment.
 In a fierce battle, Wróblewski was seriously wounded in the head and shoulder, but survived.
 The Cossacks, who considered him dead, left him on the battlefield.
 Wróblewski was soon found there in a half-dead state by local peasants sympathizing with the rebels, and hidden in the barn of one of them.

 After receiving medical treatment, and disguised as a woman, Wróblewski in July 1864 managed to escape to Galicia, which was under the control of the Austrian Empire.
 Since the authorities of the Russian Empire issued a warrant for his arrest, sentencing him to death in absentia, all of his property in the Russian Empire was confiscated.